 1.2 Types of Canned Tuna

-- Chunk Light Tuna: Often made from a mix of smaller tuna species, this type is typically lower in mercury and has a milder flavor, making it popular for salads and sandwiches.
+- Chunk Light Tuna: Made from smaller tuna species.
+It’s lower in mercury and has a mild taste.
+Good for sandwiches or salads.

 1.3 Nutritional Profile

-- Vitamins and Minerals: It contains essential nutrients such as vitamin D, vitamin B12, selenium, and phosphorus.
+- Vitamins & Minerals: Vitamin D, B12, selenium, phosphorus.

 2. Why Use Canned Tuna in Cooking?